how much sleep do we need

 Sleep is essential for us and takes up around a third of our lifetime for good reason.
 Whether we wake up refreshed in the morning depends not only on the quality but also on the duration of our sleep.
 But how much sleep is actually healthy and why do we sleep less and less as we age?
-Here you can find out how our sleep patterns have changed over the years and how much sleep we really need.
+Here you can find out how our sleeping patterns have changed over the years and how much sleep we really need.

 Table of Contents